GwennGrs/Machine-Learning-for-Quantum-Machine-Calibration-Forecasting/README.md

 Quantum computers in their current **NISQ (Noisy Intermediate-Scale Quantum)** era are highly sensitive to environmental noise, causing frequent calibration drift and elevated error rates.
 This project builds an end-to-end pipeline to **forecast the temporal evolution of IBM quantum machine calibration metrics**, with the goal of predicting optimal computation windows and reducing wasted time and money on cloud-based quantum platforms.

-The pipeline covers automated data extraction, storage, exploratory analysis, and time-series forecasting using multiple model families (LSTM, GRU, SARIMAX, NeuralProphet).
+The pipeline covers automated data extraction, storage, exploratory analysis, and benchmarking using multiple model families (LSTM, GRU, SARIMAX, NeuralProphet).

 ---